Cycling the Shimanami Kaido

 Here we turned left up the hill for a few kilometres before arriving back at the outskirts of Mukaishima and the ferry back across to Onomichi.

-Back at Onomichi U2 Cycle Hotel we rested our legs sitting on the veranda overlooking the canal with a well-deserved ice cream and a cool Setoda lemon drink while playing cards and watching the people go by.
+Back at Onomichi U2 Cycle Hotel we rested our legs after cycling parts of the Shimanami Kaido, sitting on the veranda overlooking the canal with a well-deserved ice cream and a cool Setoda lemon drink while playing cards and watching the people go by.

 We had spotted a restaurant on our walk home from dinner the day before, which we chose for tonight’s dinner.
 Restaurant Yamaneko Mill, is located on the second floor, we were seated on wooden benches with windows overlooking the ferry port, Chris and I had the set menu, which was more than enough food for the three of us.

 After dinner we decided to walk off the overload of delicious courses by strolling around the covered arcade, part of the temple walk and back along the sea front, stretching our tired legs from the cycling.